3. Opening a French Bank Account - Compte Bancaire

 You are likely to find that the rules governing the operation of the account as a non-resident are tougher, such as the need to maintain a minimum deposit, and limits on the amount you may be able to transfer each month.

 Few high street French banks will allow you to open an account as a non-resident without actually presenting yourselves in person to them.
 This is because of the legal obligations imposed upon banks concerning the control of money laundering.
+The main exception here is CA Britline, which does allow UK residents only to open an account remotely.

 Most of the Internet Banks also allow non-residents to open an account, but check with them on their residence qualification, if any.
-Once again, however, expect to have to provide a lot of paperwork to be able to do so.

 If you want to remain discreet you can open an account using a pseudonym, provided you are resident, and provided the bank is satisfied about who you really are!